redis-developer/movify/README.md

 and to search a huge collection.
 Results are cached by the server with a LRU policy.

-User generated data is stored in a RedisGraph graph and in JSON blobs, where they can be updated with the RedisJSON module.
+User generated data is stored in a Redis Graph graph and in JSON blobs, where they can be updated with Redis JSON.

 The graph contains 3 types of nodes (User, Movie, Collection) and 3 types of edges: